quantcert/quantcert.github.io/README.md

 More information related to this paper can be found in the [Magma-contextuality](Magma-contextuality) part of this GitHub repository.

-## Automated detection of contextuality proofs with intermediate numbers of observables _and_ Taxonomy of Polar Subspaces of Multi-Qubit Symplectic Polar Spaces of Small Rank
+## Taxonomy of Polar Subspaces of Multi-Qubit Symplectic Polar Spaces of Small Rank

-This projects resulted in two papers, described by the two following abstracts.

-_Paper abstract:_<br/>
-Quantum contextuality takes an important place amongst the concepts of quantum computing that bring an advantage over its classical counterpart.
-For a large class of contextuality proofs, aka. observable-based proofs of the Kochen-Specker Theorem, we first formulate the contextuality property as the absence of solutions to a linear system.
-Then we explain why subgeometries of binary symplectic polar spaces are candidates for contextuality proofs.
-We report first results of a software that generates these subgeometries and decides their contextuality.
-The proofs we consider involve more contexts and observables than the smallest known proofs.
-This intermediate size property of those proofs is interesting for experimental tests, but could also be interesting in quantum game theory.

 _Paper abstract:_<br/>
 We study certain physically-relevant subgeometries of binary symplectic polar